OpenAstronomy/pyastro/pages/2017/index.rst

 Attending PyAstro17
 ###################

-On Sept 12, 2016, we will begin accepting requests from interested participants.
+Between Sept 12, 2016 and Dec 9, 2016, we will be accepting requests from interested participants.
 Participant selection will be made with the goal of *growing* the Python in Astronomy community and we particularly encourage requests to attend from junior astronomers and people who are new to contributing to open source software.
 Effort will also be made to select participants who have a demonstrated potential to contribute meaningfully to the Python in Astronomy infrastructure via providing educational materials, documentation, and/or coding.
 Only basic familiarity with Python is expected of participants.
-This conference is neither intended to be a introduction to Python bootcamp nor only for expert-level Python developers.
+This conference is neither intended to be an introduction to Python bootcamp nor only for expert-level Python developers.

 Until then you can register your interest or nominate someone who you feel should attend using the following form: